 With that in mind, entrepreneurs and business owners must pay attention to existing and new regulations alike.
 By staying on top of these changes, and by attaining new certifications as necessary, you’ll be better poised to avoid future recalls or penalties.

-Pursuing Testing and Certification
+Pursue Testing and Certification

 While institutions like OSHA and the CPSC can provide information, resources and, in some cases, actual safety testing and certification, some processes require third-party interaction, inspection and analysis.

-Bolstering Your Supply Chain
+Bolster Your Supply Chain

 Certain companies have even reduced their own product recalls by bolstering their strategies in supply chain management.
 Increased transparency throughout the entire chain can identify errors quicker and more efficiently while simultaneously improving communications with the general public in the event that a recall does occur.